 The Kultur Evi is the base of operations for the numerous Harran guides (most of them brothers) who will approach you around the entrance to the Old City.
 As I sipped my coffee, I saw some familiar faces from earlier, and they were clearly disappointed I’d declined their services.

 I’d been searching for a driver for this route, and he gave me a very reasonable price.
-He followed through with all our agreements and it turned out to be a great experience, which I’ll detail more in the accompanying article.
+He followed through with all our agreements and it turned out to be a great experience.

 Following my visit to the Beehive Houses, I headed south to see the Old City’s final landmark.